UK retailers deliver surprise growth as tech sales buoyed by iPhone release

 Sales at UK retailers increased for the fourth consecutive month as the release of the iPhone 17 boosted tech sales, according to official figures.

-Meanwhile, the retail sector was also buoyed by strong demand for gold at online jewellers amid a rise in the value of the precious metal.
+The retail sector was also buoyed by strong demand for gold at online jewellers, amid a rise in its value.

 The Office for National Statistics (ONS) said the total volume of retail sales is estimated to have risen by 0.5% in September.